how to make a person

 20# TypeError

-• then I add first_name as an input parameter to the function in person.py
+• I add first_name as an input parameter to the function in person.py

 1def factory(first_name):